 It was really emotional.
 I felt so overwhelmed in a lot of ways.
 The locals there knew my life story and that I was born in that country.
 I felt so much support and love when my name was announced that I cried almost the entire race.
 It was such happiness to be so embraced so positively.
 I finished in first place that day.
 I didn’t go back to the orphanage that trip—that came the year of Rio.
 It was a great first step for me to get the peace and closure that I needed.

 WSF: A year later, in 2012, you missed the U.S. Paralympic team.
-Despite the disappointment you persevered and four years later, at age 27, you made your first U.S. Paralympic Team and competed in the London 2016 Games.
+Despite the disappointment you persevered and four years later, at age 27, you made your first U.S. Paralympic Team and competed in the Rio 2016 Games.
 What advice do you have for other athletes who are on the verge of giving up on a sport they love?

-Scout: I’m involved with the Challenged Athletes Foundation (CAS) and it’s given me the opportunity to mentor young children, especially young girls that have physical disabilities.
+Scout: I’m involved with the Challenged Athletes Foundation (CAF) and it’s given me the opportunity to mentor young children, especially young girls that have physical disabilities.
 I’ve actually met lots of adoptees through the foundation and being able to be a mentor to these young girls and to their families and help them through their journey has been very important to me.
 When I missed the team, I had so many of them contact me after.

 In my heartbreak during that time, it was devastating.
 I felt like a massive failure and such a disappointment but, as I was talking to these girls that I mentor, I realized that I’m their role model.
 I am their hero and I wasn’t going to be that girl they look up to that didn’t make her first team and just quit.
 I certainly wouldn’t want that for them in their future.
 That was a huge inspiration for me to keep going but also just a personal goal and determination that failure has the power to push you forward.
 I didn’t want to be defined by that failure so I committed myself to another four years.